Fall, Spring, Summer, Academic Year

-Strong Support Services
+Strong Student Support Services

 The Internation Programs Office has staff dedicated to assist students with all needs.
 Pre-departure, staff in the ACT Boston office are there to answer questions and provide students with the support they need.
 Once students arrive in Greece, staff orients them with the campus and life in Thessaloniki and provides information on co-curricular opportunities and ways to engage with Greece outside of the classroom.
 ACT even provides an on-site doctor in the event of health issues.

 • Business and Technology (Computer Science, & CMIS)

 • Arts and Sciences (English, History & International Relations, Psychology, Philosophy and Social Sciences)

 The campus primarily hosts Greek students as well as international students from other European countries.